 - Boil the remaining milk and add the soaked saffron,stir well.

 - Add sweetner of choice and mix well.
-(I have not added any for us and added raw cane sugar for the kids)

 - Drink warm.

 The comforting mug of kesar doodh has been my companion when I miss being in India.
 It has stayed on this blog for nearly 4 years with no change.
 So, it is time to give it a makeover with new images and a bit more of the benefits I experience.
 Hence it is on Foodies redoing old posts this time.